Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

-3. One can also verify that $\chow_{j-r,l+r}^{R,K}(M^*)$ contains (as a retract) the sum of any finite number of $\chow_{j,l}^{R,k_m}(M^*)$ for $k_m$ being residue fields for (distinct) geometric valuations of $K$ of rank $r$ .
-Hence the homology groups of $\chow_{j-r,l+r}^{R,K}(M^*)$ can be quite huge.
-So, we will not try to calculate them in general (at least, in the current paper); we will rather be interested in their vanishing. \end{rema}
+3. One can also verify that $\chowm_{j-r}(M_{K}^*,R,l+r) $ contains (as a retract) the sum of any finite number of $\chowm_{j}(M_{k_m}^*,R,l) $, where $k_m$ are residue fields for distinct geometric valuations of $K$ of rank $r$ .
+Hence the homology groups of $\chowm_{j-r}(M_{K}^*,R,l+r)$ can be quite huge.
+Consequently, we will not try to calculate them in general (at least, in the current paper); we will rather be interested in their vanishing. \end{rema}